 In early June 1864, Private Sylvester Ray of the 2d U.S. Colored Cavalry was recommended for trial because he refused to accept pay inferior to that of white soldiers.
 Later that month, Congress granted equal pay to the U.S. Colored troops and made the action retroactive.
 The treatment of African American in the military regarding their compensation has changed very little.
-In 2014, the National Guard changed its budget, the 2014 National Defense Authorization Act (NDAA) amended the National Guard Technicians Act, by ordering any wrongful discrimination claim brought by a dual-status technician to be considered a complaint made by a member of the armed forces, thereby expanding the scope of the Feres Doctrine in one fell swoop and making itself the sole arbiter for paying out all wrongful discrimination claims.
-Discrimination claims filed prior to the 2014 budget change are mostly unpaid.

 So, why should African Americans in the Guard know about this alleged Jim Crow evaluation system?
 The answer is because Black history is important, especially if it involves pay.
 The Guards discriminatory evaluation policy affects more than me.
 It negatively impacts anyone who has ever filed a discrimination complaint in the National Guard between 1997 and 2014.

 My memoir does not promote, advertise or guarantee any money owed to anyone.
-The documents at the back of the book were preserved to be shared with anyone who may have thought, heard, or felt discriminated against while in the National Guard between 1997 and 2014.
+The financial documents at the back of the book were preserved to be shared with anyone who may have thought, heard, or felt discriminated against while in the National Guard between 1997 and 2014.

 Please like, comment, subscribe, and share this post with anyone who may need this information.

-Last update: April 17, 2017
+Last update: July 10, 2017

 “Still Waiting”, is a powerful memoir written by a California National Guard whistleblower, while she waits for her veterans benefits.
 In her memoir, Janetra Johnson chronicles a time in the National Guard in which there were two major document scandals surrounding President George W. Bush’s performance.
 In the book, Janetra connects the dots between the financial scandals in the Texas and California National Guard, the two largest Guard states in the United States, and the corporate accounting scandals that occurred between 2000-2002.
 “Still Waiting”, is an eBook written by Janetra as she waits for the veteran’s benefits she feels is owed to her.